zzhdbw/Orpheus-TTS/README.md

 ## Models

-We provide three models in this release, and additionally we offer the data processing scripts and sample datasets to make it very straightforward to create your own finetune.
+We provide 2 models English models, and additionally we offer the data processing scripts and sample datasets to make it very straightforward to create your own finetune.

 1. [**Finetuned Prod**](https://huggingface.co/canopylabs/orpheus-tts-0.1-finetune-prod) – A finetuned model for everyday TTS applications

 2. [**Pretrained**](https://huggingface.co/canopylabs/orpheus-tts-0.1-pretrained) – Our base model trained on 100k+ hours of English speech data

+We also offer a family of multilingual models in a research release.

+1. [**Multlingual Family**](https://huggingface.co/collections/canopylabs/orpheus-multilingual-research-release-67f5894cd16794db163786ba) - 7 pairs of pretrained and finetuned models.

 ### Inference

 #### Simple setup on colab

+We offer a standardised prompt format across languages, and these notebooks illustrate how to use our models in English.

 1. [Colab For Tuned Model](https://colab.research.google.com/drive/1KhXT56UePPUHhqitJNUxq63k-pQomz3N?usp=sharing) (not streaming, see below for realtime streaming) – A finetuned model for everyday TTS applications.
 2. [Colab For Pretrained Model](https://colab.research.google.com/drive/10v9MIEbZOr_3V8ZcPAIh8MN7q2LjcstS?usp=sharing) – This notebook is set up for conditioned generation but can be extended to a range of tasks.